wp-plugins/jquery-cycle-slideshow-for-simplest-gallery/readme.txt

 == Changelog ==

+* 1.4 2013-09-18	Fix on jQuery library version (gallery did not work on some themes)
 * 1.3 2013-09-12	Fixed rare bug in startup.
 Slideshow size is now customizable.
 Support for multiple galleries in the same page (with Simplest Gallery version 2.5 or higher)
 * 1.2 2013-09-01	Bug fix
 * 1.1 2013-09-01	Bug fixes for compatibility issues with WP 3.6.
 Designed to work with Simplest Gallery plugin 2.3 or higher